 - Extra Preparation.
 The absorbent insert must be added to the diaper shell before use, and removed prior to washing.
 While we’re talking about seconds per diaper per wash, when faced with a pile of clean diapers, diaper prep. can feel like a pain.

 - Extra Step at Diaper Changes.
 While you can have grandparents or your daycare provider use them as though they are all-in-ones, once the dirty diapers come home all of the inserts must be unattached before washing.
-Removal of the inserts from all-in-two’s can be also be messy, especially at when you’re still getting the hang of it, and if you don’t use mess minimizing accessories like disposable inserts or a diaper sprayer.
+Removal of the inserts from all-in-two’s can also be messy, especially at when you’re still getting the hang of it, and if you don’t use mess-minimizing accessories like disposable inserts or a diaper sprayer.

 Top All-in-Two Cloth Diapers

 GroVia disposable inserts, when used with their snap-in soaker pads, are true all-in-two cloth diapers.